chaseruskin/orbit/docs/src/user/creating_targets.md

 ## Reading a blueprint

+This guide walks through how to capture the data written to the blueprint from the planning stage in a target script.

-1. Open the target script
+1. Open the target script.

 2. Add this code snippet to read the default plan (tab-separated value files) and process the data into the `entries` variable:
 ``` python